Debian/ratt/README.md

 ```

 **Note**: you need to escape the `+` sign in package names as in `dbus-c\+\+` to avoid messing up the regexp expression.

+# Using `-chdist` to target multiple Debian suites

+Instead of modifying your system-wide `/etc/apt/sources.list`, you can use
+`chdist` to simulate isolated APT environments per suite.

+1. Create a named distribution profile:

+    ```
+    chdist create <DIST> <URL> <RELEASE> <SECTIONS>
+    ```

+    A common example:

+    ```
+    chdist create bookworm http://deb.debian.org/debian bookworm main
+    ```

+    This creates a chdist environment named unstable.

+2. Update the APT metadata

+    After creating the distribution, update it:

+    ```
+    chdist bookworm apt-get update
+    ```

+    This step is mandatory, it downloads the package index files (*_Sources,
+    *_Packages, etc.) that ratt will later use

+3. Run ratt with the `-chdist` option

+    Once the chdist environment is set up and updated, you can run ratt with the
+    `-chdist` flag pointing to the name of the distribution:

+    ```
+    ratt -chdist bookworm yourpackage_*.changes
+    ```

+    This will use the index files from the chdist environment located at
+    `~/.chdist/bookworm`, instead of the host system's APT config.

+    **Note**: The name passed to `-chdist` refers to the profile created via `chdist
+    create`